-What’s a Mood Board You Ask?
+What’s a Mood Board?

 It’s simple.
 You might have already created one to help you find inspiration for other aspects of your wedding, such as your dress, bouquets, shoes, etc. It’s nothing more than an inspiration board.
 This one, however, is about your wedding photos.

 The images you select will communicate your style preferences to us.
 Don’t worry, you won’t have to explain why you like a photo in technical terms.
 All you need to do is explain why you like a photo.
 For example, you might like the pose, the lighting, the colors, how warm or cold a photo is, the composition, the moment, a detail, or the editing style of a photo – a vintage look, grainy, desaturated, high definition, high dynamic range, dark and moody, bright and airy, lots of shadows, little to no shadows, dystopian, grungy, hard, soft, and so on – in a photo.

 Your mood board will permit us have the same vision and understand your preferences clearly during the entire process, from taking your photos, designing your photos book, and editing your photos for digital delivery or prints.
 It’s how we make sure your vision becomes our vision.

 A shot list is quite different from a Moodboard.
 It’s a detailed list of must-have photos some wedding photographers use to make sure they take specific photos.
 We prefer to not use this type of shot list as we feel it inhibits creativity and reduces the process of taking photos to a checklist.